keiranrowan/keiranrowan/README.md

 # Keiran Rowan

 Hi, I'm Keiran.
-I'm currently a Lead Application Developer for Collier County Public Schools.
-My daily driver is Gentoo Linux and I spend most of my time hacking away in Emacs.
-When I'm at work I mainly use Javascript, PHP, and TSQL.
-In my personal projects, I prefer to use C, Golang, and Haskell.
+I'm currently a Systems Analyst for Collier County Public Schools.
+My daily driver is Fedora Linux and I spend most of my time hacking away in Emacs.
+When I'm at work I am writing COBOL on an IBM i mid-range mainframe.
+In my personal projects, I prefer to use C, Golang, and Haskell, but I do like to write some GNU COBOL if I get the chance.
 I love creating open source software and contributing to niche projects.
+I like working with older technologies and finding ways to get more mileage out of legacy software and hardware.

 - 🔭 I’m currently working on building my portfolio.
-- 🌱 I’m currently learning React, Haskell, and Linux Kernel Programming.
+- 🌱 I’m currently learning ILE RPG, REXX, and Linux Kernel Programming.
 - 👯 I’m looking to collaborate on open source software
 - 📫 How to reach me: Links below
 - 😄 Pronouns: He/Him